twardoch/academmunicons-font/README.md

     <img src="./documentation/variable.gif">
 </video>

-The font is available as a Variable OpenType TT font, where the Weight axis changes from no border to thick border, and the Italic axis switches between a circular border and a rounded-square border:
+The font is available as a Variable OpenType TT font, where the Weight axis changes from no border to thick border, and the Italic axis switches between a circular border and a rounded-square border.
+The font is licensed under [OFL](./LICENSE.txt).

 ### Glyph set